zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-delta-comparison/ggv-delta-comparison.md

       ![](./images/9DP.png " ")

-15. Notice the Delta Base Time has been updated to the time slot selected in the previous step. (highlight the Delta Base Time - Aug 13).
+15. Notice the Delta Base Time has been updated to the time slot selected in the previous step.

     ![](./images/10DP.png " ")